gitpan/App-Sv/README.md

 - run

     A hash reference with the commands to execute and monitor.
-Each command can be a scalar, or a hash reference.
+Each command can be a string, or a hash reference.

 - run->{$name}->{cmd}

     The command to execute and monitor, along with command line options.
-Each command should be a scalar.
+Each command should be a string.
 This can also be passed as `run->{$name}` if no other options are specified.
-In this case the supervisor will use the default values.
+In this case the supervisor will use the default values for the requred parameters.

 - run->{$name}->{start\_retries}